Working with Docker Registries

 - python setup.py test

-Codefresh will automatically login to each registry using the credentials you have defined centrally and pull all the images.
-The same thing will happen with Dockerfiles that mention any valid Docker image in their FROM
+Codefresh automatically logs in to each registry using the credentials you have defined centrally, and pulls all the images.
+The same thing will happen with Dockerfiles that mention any valid Docker image in their FROM directive.

 Codefresh allows you to create a Docker image on demand and use it in the same pipeline that created it.
-In several scenarios (such as unit tests) it is very common to use a Docker image right after it was built.
+In several scenarios (such as unit tests), it is very common to use a Docker image right after it is built.

-In that case, as a shortcut Codefresh allows you to simply mention the name of the respective build step.
+In that case, as a shortcut, Codefresh allows you to simply specify the name of the respective build step.

 codefresh.yml